roman-milk/roman-milk.github.io/suburban-underbelly.md

  And that's when Tom Scofield's yellow Mustang turned a corner about a hundred yards away.
 He spotted us and skidded to a stop in front of Madison's Porsche.
 When Tom, Cody and Harris, the same three goons that had tried to rape Madison a couple of days earlier, started getting out of Tom's car, Madison threw her transmission in reverse and backed down the street at full speed.
 Tom was soon following.

  They chased us around the side streets and we careened around town at horrific speeds.
 When an Escalade with three more of Tom's football buddies joined in the chase it started to get really dangerous.
 We and our pursuers were jumping curbs and cutting corners across folks' lawns.
 We sideswiped parked cars, threw up low clouds of sparks as we hit dips and bumps at ridiculous speeds and tore the hell out of Franklin Park as we tried to shake our followers by swinging a series of one hundred and eighty degree arcs across the grass.
 Thanks God there weren't many people out so early on a Sunday or we would've probably killed someone.
-Report_Story #2